jhtran989/CS-351-Project-3/README.md

 ### GUI Version

+IMPORTANT: The code does not check to see if the use plays a valid word (very little restrictions because of time...).
+Also, I don't check if the user plays a single letter word...

 For the maintenance of the GUI elements, the following website really helped in streamlining the process: https://hendrix-cs.github.io/csci151/.
 Besides the suggestions mentioned on the website, I downloaded Scene Builder from the Gluon webpage (https://gluonhq.com/products/scene-builder/) that really came in handy in optimizing the pane options with a GUI to create another GUI rather than having to code everything, like in the Dominos Project (integration with the `.fxml` file).

 There were some nifty features added (like being able to drag and snap the tile images to the board squares) &mdash; ONLY works with the DEFAULT window size I configured...